grafana/loki/README.md

 Loki can be run in a single host, no-dependencies mode using the following commands.

-Loki consists of 3 components; `loki` is the main server, responsible for storing logs and processing queries.  `promtail` is the agent, responsible for gather logs and sending them to loki and `grafana` as the UI.

-To run loki, use the following commands:

 ```bash
 $ go build ./cmd/loki
 $ ./loki -config.file=./docs/loki-local-config.yaml